H-1B visa: Eligibility and application process

 The H-1B visa is a non-immigrant visa in the United States that allows employers to hire foreign workers in specialty occupations, has an annual cap on the number of issued visas, and requires employers to submit paperwork that ensures compliance with various provisions of the law authorizing the visa.

 Specialty occupation

 H-1B visas, as defined by United States Code, are those jobs that require a "theoretical and practical application of a body of highly specialized knowledge" and a bachelor's degree or higher or the equivalent experience.
 In order to determine which jobs qualify under the law, the USCIS works with the Department of Labor and its Standard Occupational Classification database to determine a list of specific occupations.

 Employment

 To maintain H-1B visa status, visa holders must maintain employment with their sponsoring employer.
 If employment ends, the individual must either leave the U.S., seek a change of status, or obtain a new H-1B sponsorship.
-As of 2017, USCIS implemented a grace period of up to 60 days following employment termination, during which the individual may remain in the United States to seek new employment or file for a change of status.
+In 2017, USCIS implemented a grace period of up to 60 days following employment termination, during which the individual may remain in the United States to seek new employment or file for a change of status.

-Additional recent updates to employment rules, eligibility extensions, and post-layoff grace periods were detailed in 2025 guidance.